libp1pp

 entry label, body, and %ret() directly, and may optionally wrap the

-body in %scope name / %endscope if they want scoped labels.
+body in .scope / .endscope if they want scope-local dotted labels.

 Memory and strings